damogranlabs/classy_blocks/README.md

 ## Operations

-Analogous to a sketch in 3D CAD software, a `Face` is a collection of 4 vertices and 4 edges.
+Analogous to a sketch in 3D CAD software, a Face is a set of 4 vertices and 4 edges.
-An _operation_ is a 3D shape obtained by swiping a Face into 3rd dimension following one of the rules below.
+An _Operation_ is a 3D shape obtained by swiping a Face into 3rd dimension by a specified rule; an example of Revolve:

-### Extrude

-A block, created from a Face translated by an extrude vector.

-### Revolve

-A Face is revolved around a given axis so that a circular block with a constant cross-section is created.

 ```python
 # a quadrangle with one curved side